mig-hub/yamlade/README.md

 If you want to get the html form for your config file:

-	@conf.to_form
+	@conf.to_form(action_url)

+Or just this if you only need the fields to wrap them in your own form:

+	@conf.to_fields

 And when the POST request arrives, your object is in the 'yaml' key.
 So use it for updating your file:

 	@conf.update(request['yaml'])

-That's it, only two methods for the moment.
+That's it, only three methods for the moment.
 See examples if you're not sure.
 I'll try to put examples for as many frameworks as i can.